zydou/arti/doc/OnionService.md

 When you start arti, look for a log message like this:

 ```
-2023-12-12T17:25:42Z  INFO tor_hsservice::svc: Generated a new identity for service allium-cepa: [scrubbed]
+2025-08-25T01:07:59Z  INFO tor_hsservice: Generated a new identity for service allium-cepa: […]2qd.onion
 ```

-(If it includes a .onion address instead of `[scrubbed]`, you have disabled safe logging.)
+(If it includes the full .onion address instead of `[…]`, you have disabled safe logging.)

 Once this has appeared,